slouc/concurrency-in-scala-with-ce/README.md

 } yield ExitCode.Success
 ```

-Run loop stack for the program above would then look like this:
+Run loop stack for that program would then look something like this:
 ```
 FlatMap(
   FlatMap(